-In Willa Cather’s “Death Comes for the Archbishop,” Bishop Latour, patterned after the real-life first bishop of Santa Fe in the late 19th century, sets out through the Arizona and New Mexico deserts with his friend, a Navajo chief named Eusabio.
+In Willa Cather’s “Death Comes for the Archbishop,” published in 1927, Bishop Latour, patterned after the real-life first bishop of Santa Fe in the late 19th century, sets out through the Arizona and New Mexico desert with his friend, a Navajo chief named Eusabio.
 I covered some of the same ground earlier this week when I drove to Santa Fe from Window Rock, capital of the Navajo nation.

 Make it over a little, or a lot.
 One of my first stops on my week-long swing-state tour was the Hoover Dam, where it took two years to pour over three million cubic yards of concrete.
 It wasn’t Eusabio’s style.
 But it makes life easier for tens of millions.
 It sends electricity to three states.
 Over half its power is used in the dioceses of Los Angeles and San Diego.
 But with progress always come tradeoffs.
 By controlling flooding along the Colorado River and enabling irrigation, the dam helped growers while disrupting ecosystems and the lifespans and sometimes the very existence of animal, fish, and plant species that had been thriving before someone thought to pour all that concrete into Black Canyon.